 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Fritz Hansen's score of 6 is higher than 64% of the industry.
+Fritz Hansen's score of 26 is lower than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Fritz Hansen A/S, headquartered in Denmark, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-Although specific emissions data for the most recent year is not available, the company has established a target to reduce its Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 38% by 2030, using 2021 as the baseline year.
-This target has been validated through a streamlined process for small and medium-sized enterprises (SMEs) and aligns with the necessary reductions to limit global warming to 1.5°C. In addition to its focus on direct emissions (Scope 1 and 2), Fritz Hansen is also committed to measuring and reducing its Scope 3 emissions, which encompass indirect emissions throughout its value chain.
-These initiatives reflect the company's dedication to sustainability and its proactive approach to addressing climate change within the consumer durables sector.
+Fritz Hansen A/S, headquartered in Denmark (DK), has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
+Although specific emissions data for the most recent year is not available, the company has established targets through the Science Based Targets initiative (SBTi).
+Fritz Hansen commits to reducing its Scope 1 and Scope 2 greenhouse gas emissions by 38% by 2030, using 2021 as the baseline year.
+This target is aligned with the necessary reductions to limit global warming to 1.5°C. The company also plans to measure and address its Scope 3 emissions, which encompass indirect emissions from its value chain.
+These commitments reflect Fritz Hansen's proactive approach to sustainability and its recognition of the importance of comprehensive climate action.
+As a small or medium enterprise, the company is leveraging a streamlined target validation route exclusive to SMEs, demonstrating its dedication to environmental responsibility within the consumer durables sector.